Patrick A. Frantom

 - BS, Louisiana State University, 1999

-Work in the Frantom group is focused on the field of mechanistic enzymology.
-In broad terms, mechanistic enzymologists seek a chemical understanding of how enzymes are able to dramatically increase reaction rates, perform unique and stereospecific chemistry, and provide mechanisms for regulation using a limited toolbox consisting of 20 amino acids and various cofactors.
-In order to answer these types of questions, we utilize a wide array of genetic, biochemical, bioinformatics, biophysical, kinetic, and spectroscopic techniques.
+Work in the Frantom group is focused on identifying structure/function relationships that govern the catalytic and regulatory properties of enzymes.
+In broad terms, we seek a chemical understanding of how enzymes are able to dramatically increase reaction rates, perform unique and stereospecific chemistry, and provide mechanisms for regulation using a limited toolbox consisting of 20 amino acids and various cofactors.
+In order to answer these types of questions, we utilize a wide array of techniques including enzyme kinetics, hydrogen/deuterium exchange mass spectrometry (HDX-MS), and bioinformatics sequence similarity networks.
 Current projects include the following:

 As a long-term research goal, the Frantom laboratory looks to understand how allosteric and catalytic mechanisms evolve and work together in multi-domain enzymes.
-Advances in understanding the dynamic nature of enzymes have identified networks of amino acids involved in inter-domain communication in allosteric systems failing to exhibit large structural changes upon effector binding.
-However, the underlying mechanisms are not well understood at the molecular level.
-This lack of understanding creates a major stumbling block for the manipulation of allosterically regulated enzymes, such as engineered biosensors, through modular design methods.
 Our approach to this problem utilizes “genomic enzymology” where mechanistic enzymology, used to identify mechanisms of catalysis and regulation, is integrated with cutting-edge bioinformatics techniques to identify patterns of evolution within an enzyme superfamily.
 The DRE-TIM metallolyase superfamily serves as a model system for this project due to its diversity of functions involving the making and breaking of C-C bonds and the allosterically regulated subgroup of Claisen-condensation-like enzymes including α-isopropylmalate synthase (IPMS) and citramalate synthase (CMS).
 Recent work has focused on comparing mechanisms of allostery and substrate selectivity in evolutionarily distinct IPMS and CMS enzymes.
 Future projects include functional annotation of enzymes of unknown function in the DRE-TIM metallolyase superfamily, identifying mechanisms of functional evolution between subgroups of the superfamily, and using directed evolution approaches to engineer enzymes with novel C-C bond making and breaking abilities.